 Criteria: Transparent polypropylene or polycarbonate syringe with Luer-Lock tip (in case not locally available, a syringe with Luer Slip tip can be used), graduation 0.1 mL, sterile, for injection only, single-use, latex-free and non-pyrogenic.
-When used together with a vial adapter, a low dead space plunger 3 mL syringe fulfilling the above criteria must be used.
+When used together with a vial adapter, a low dead space syringe fulfilling the above criteria must be used.

-Transfer needle or vial adapter:
+Transfer needle:

-Criteria for transfer needle: Stainless steel with Luer-Lock connection (in case not locally available, a needle with Luer Slip connection can be used), sterile, gauge 18 G, length 1" to 11⁄2", blunted or semi-blunted tip, single-use, latex-free and non-pyrogenic.
+Criteria: Stainless steel with Luer-Lock connection (in case not locally available, a needle with Luer Slip connection can be used), sterile, gauge 18 G, length 1" to 11⁄2", blunt or single-bevel (or semi-blunt tip), single-use, latex-free and non-pyrogenic (OR)